-I am an Assistant Professor of Political Science and Pre-Law Program Director at California State University, Bakersfield.
+I am an Associate Professor of Political Science and the Director of the Pre-Law Program at California State University, Bakersfield.
 I teach courses in our pre-law curriculum, American Politics, Politics and Religion, and Research Methods.

 My research interests are in the fields of politics and religion, gender, government institutions (with particular attention to the the presidency and the courts), and political rhetoric.